ayhandev/ayhandev/README.md

 😄 I am 15 years old (turning 16 soon)

-🙂 I am a web developer, I can write code in HTML, CSS, and a little JS, and my backend is Python.
+🙂 I am a web developer, I can write code in HTML, CSS, and a little JS, and my backend is Python/Django.

 👍 Among the frameworks I know Bootstrap, Bulma and Django for the backend.